 - Tip 8: Prepare the property for letting

-- Tip 9: Join the NRLA and become accredited
+- Tip 9: Join the NRLA and become an accredited landlord

 - Tip 10: Download my free ebook for new landlords 😊